-A summary of file formats
+A summary of different types of file formats

-Ever had an issue with all the different file formats?
+Ever had an issue with all the different file or image formats?
 “Can you send it over in another format suitable for print?”, “The image resolution is too low.”, “Do you have this available as an EPS?”
 Or some other acronym of seemingly random letters!

 No doubt you’ve heard these questions being asked at some point, and as a design agency, we’re probably one of the main culprits – we’re sorry!
-As an apology, we wanted to create a handy guide to help you understand all the different file formats, including what, where, and how they should be used.
-Hallelujah!

 Here is a quick summary for you:

-JPG | GIF | PNG | TIFF | PSD | EPS | AI | INDD | ||
+JPG | GIF | PNG | TIFF | PSD | EPS | SVG | AI | INDD | ||

-✓ | ✓ | ✓ | ✓ | ✓ | |||||
+✓ | ✓ | ✓ | ✓ | ✓ | ||||||

-Web | ✓ | ✓ | ✓ | ✓ | |||||
+Web | ✓ | ✓ | ✓ | ✓ | ✓ | |||||

-Editable | ✓ | ✓ | ✓ | ✓ | |||||
+Editable | ✓ | ✓ | ✓ | ✓ | ✓ | |||||

-Sharing | ✓ | ✓ | ✓ | ✓ | |||||
+Sharing | ✓ | ✓ | ✓ | ✓ | ✓ | |||||

-Scalable | ✓ | ✓ | |||||||
+Scalable | ✓ | ✓ | ✓ | |||||||

-Animation | ✓ | ||||||||
+Animation | ✓ | |||||||||

-Lossless | ✓ | ✓ | ✓ | ✓ | ✓ |
+Lossless | ✓ | ✓ | ✓ | ✓ | ✓ | ✓ |

 A downloadable PDF can be found here for you to print off and share.

-JPGs are one of the most popular image file formats and compress an image, significantly reducing the size of the file.
+JPGs are one of the most common image file formats and compress an image, significantly reducing the size of the file.
 For example, digital cameras or smart phones use this as a primary file format.

 The JPG is considered ‘lossy’ – which means that when the data is compressed, unnecessary information is deleted from the file permanently, making it ideal for sharing and storing.